 Club run – All standards – meet at 09.30 prompt in David Lloyd reception, max 1 hour (we mix up runs with Interval sessions, hills or a handicap run).
 More info click here Led by Martin

-Early evening runs – Meet at 18:00 at entrance barriers to David Lloyd, both the runs are for 40 to 45 minutes, with;
+Early evening runs – Meet at 18:00 at entrance barriers to David Lloyd, both the Step Up and Social runs are for 40 to 45 minutes, with;

-Social run – led by Neil and Steph pace for those quicker than 11 minute mile
+- Social run – led by Neil and Paul pace for those quicker than 11 minute mile

 Step Up run A step up run led by Debbie that does a loop back run about 45 minutes and an easier pace from David Lloyd reception.

-At 19.00 we have 3 runs meeting at the barriers to David Lloyd.
+At 19.00 we have several runs meeting at the barriers to David Lloyd.

 Club run 10 miles, pace between 8 and 9 minute miles, meet David Lloyd reception at 09.30.
 Led by Martin